 Although it takes more effort on the part of the platform to establish and maintain several bank-partner relationships, it can also yield a wider range of supported financial products and greater resilience and flexibility.

 Having relationships with more than one bank partner allows fintechs to find the bank partner up front that best matches their needs and to more easily transition if the time comes to switch or add new banking providers.
-If the platform manages compliance obligations like the KYC onboarding process, it can also result in a faster time-to-market.
+If the platform streamlines compliance obligations like the KYC onboarding process, it can also result in a faster time-to-market.

 Unit is a banking-as-a-service platform.
 That means we help technology companies offer financial features to their customers.